dakhamohammed/alx-low_level_programming/0x10-variadic_functions/README.md

      - where **separator** is the string to be printed between numbers
      - and **n** is the number of integers passed to the function

+3. 2-print_strings.c
+   - Function that prints strings.
+     - where **separator** is the string to be printed between the strings
+     - and **n** is the number of strings passed to the function